fabien-marty/stlog/docs/configure.md

 #### `EmptyKVFormatter`

 This one is not very interesting as it always returns an empty string as `{extras}`.
-It's better to use a `kv_formatter=None` as a parameter of your formatter.

 #### `TemplateKVFormatter`